A Reader Asks:

 for what its worth

-I'm smoking my first shoulder this weekend.
+I'm smoking my first Boston butt this weekend.
 Can't wait.
 In the past, I've smoked 2 briskets at once, 9 racks of baby backs at once, and a brisket with 3 racks of ribs at once.
-It seems to Me that it cooks relatively equal.
-Meaning its more about the total weight of that 1 piece than the weight of total pieces, but I do hear shoulders are a league of their own.
-Post your results..
+It seems to me that it cooks relatively equal.
+Meaning its more about the total weight of that 1 piece than the weight of total pieces, but I do hear pork butts are in a league of their own.
+Post your results.

 Boston Butt Smoking Time

 Pork butts can be notorious for taking a long time to smoke.
 The internal temperature often hits a plateau, then just sits there for what seems like hours before starting to rise again.
 It may be that the large pockets of internal fat are absorbing all the heat.